-Timber has a wide range of uses within construction, however it can be confusing when you're trying to specify the correct type.
-It's important that timber which is chosen is suitable for the location, weather and environment.
+It's important that the chosen timber is suitable for the location, weather and environment.
 In order to ensure the correct timber is chosen, both the durability and use class need to be considered.
 In addition, if the timber is to be treated, it should be suitable for the intended use.

-Durability Class
+Durability class

 The durability class is the ability of the timber of a given species to resist decay and infestation by insects.
 The timber durability class of a given species gives a good estimate of how long the timber will last and it is measured in years.
-It is important to note that timber durability classes relate only to the heartwood of any species and not the sapwood which is considered class 5, non-durable for all species of timber.
+It is important to note that timber durability classes relate only to the heartwood of any species and not the sapwood which is considered Class 5, non-durable for all species of timber.

 Heartwood relates to the inner dead part of a stem or trunk and it provides the structural support for the tree.
-The sapwood is youngest part of the stem or the trunk and it transports nutrients and sap.
-The durability classes do not however taken into account other factors such as moisture, temperature, competency of the installation.
+The sapwood is the youngest part of the stem or the trunk and it transports nutrients and sap.
+The durability classes do not however take into account other factors such as moisture, temperature, competency of the installation.